 This planning project provides a direct link to the objectives included in the County’s Economic Development Strategy and the Economic Development Council, authors of the strategy, will partner with the County on the grant.
 Others who have committed time to the project include School Superintendents, PUD Commissioners, Mayors, Librarians and Utility Providers.

 In 2010, Lincoln County learned that new high-speed broadband fiber was coming.
 The American Recovery & Reinvestment Act (ARRA) had funded the Broadband Technology Opportunities Program (BTOP) to expand access to broadband services.
 That program had awarded grant money to Northwest Open Access Network (NoaNet) to bring high-speed broadband fiber to rural counties in Washington.
 We were on the list of counties to receive the fiber – a $5 million investment in Lincoln County alone.
 The fiber news set off a series of events that are summarized below.

-- The EDC was working with the Department of Commerce Information Services on a national broadband mapping project when the news broke about NoaNet’s grant award.
+- Lincoln County was working with the Department of Commerce Information Services on a national broadband mapping project when the news broke about NoaNet’s grant award.

-- Lincoln County Commissioners and their Information Services & Public Works Departments worked with NoaNet so that their fiber installation was not problematic.
+- Prior to the build, Lincoln County Commissioners and their Information Services & Public Works Departments began working with NoaNet to ensure their fiber installation was not problematic.

-- The EDC hosted a regional Broadband Roundtable & NoaNet Project Launch in Davenport.
+- Lincoln County hosted the statewide NoaNet Project launch and a regional Broadband Roundtable in Davenport.

-- A NoaNet Project roundtable for Commissioners, Mayors and Public Works was held to facilitate communication throughout the install.
+- A workshop was held for Commissioners, Mayors and Public Works Directors to facilitate communication throughout the install.

 - The County’s Librarians and the EDC began working with the Washington State Library to plan for their new fiber connections.